 The drivers turned out to be a couple from New Haven, Connecticut who run a non-profit reuniting children with their birth parents, or helping to place them in safe foster or adoptive families.
 They’re currently looking at ways to help the border children too.
 I’ve been working on this piece over the last couple of days, so meeting them blew my mind a little bit – even more so when the woman told me quietly, I’ve just been in Jerusalem.

 “In an increasingly globalised world, we should be asking how important ownership, and borders, really are.”

 Us humans can go to great lengths to cling to what are essentially castles in the sand.
 In an increasingly globalised world, in which so many of us are mobile – or at least able to connect across oceans and borders via digital networks – we should be asking how important ownership, and borders, really are.
 Ownership is still so valued, such a priority, despite the fact ownership of land in particular is becoming increasingly out of reach for many of us, and even our ability to engage in day-to-day consumption is so often facilitated by debt.

 As countries become more and more interlinked, and the global population grows, conflicts over space and resources are only going to become more common and we need to decide how we deal with that.
 Whether to continue to settle said conflicts through war, or to evolve beyond this.

-Sarah Illingworth is Editor at Impolitikal, and Communications Officer for the Open University’s Learning and Teaching Innovation department (Translation lead).
-She has an MSc in Poverty and Development from the University of Manchester.
+Sarah Illingworth is a freelance journalist and Editor at Impolitikal.
+She has an MSc in Poverty & Development from the University of Manchester.
 Read more by Sarah.